kroa38/RaspLogger/README.md

 > influx --version
 ```

-- 8) Init the databases and users
+- 8) Init databases users

-This create the 3 databases and one admin user and one reader user
+This create 2 users one admin user and one reader user

 ```
 > python util_dbase.py